Odden69/Miller_and_Davies/README.md

 If the basket is empty the page shows an informative message and offers a link back to the product page.
 ![Empty Basket](documentation/images/features/basket_1.png)

-A basket with a content, on the other hand, shows a list of the picked products where the user can adjust the amounts of each product and also entirely delete it from the shopping basket.
+A basket with a content, on the other hand, shows a list of the picked products where the user can adjust the quantity of each product and also entirely delete it from the shopping basket.
 When the user has reviewed the list there is a Checkout button which brings the user to the checkout page.
 ![Basket](documentation/images/features/basket_2.png)

 #### Checkout
 On the checkout page the user can go back and adjust the basket via a link or they can fill out the delivery and payment form and finally push the Complete Order Button to place the order.
-A logged in user is proposed to save the filled out form to simplify a future order when the information be prefilled on the form.
+A logged in user is proposed to save the filled out form to simplify a future order.
+If the user chooses to do so, the information will be prefilled on the form in the future.
 A non logged in user is offered a link to log in or sign up for an account.
 Completing the order brings the user to an order confirmation page.
 ![Checkout](documentation/images/features/checkout.png)